JontySR/JontySR.github.io/_posts/2018-11-20-twitter-age-ban.md

 I was going through [my Twitter profile](https://twitter.com/jontysr), changing the personal website URL and trying to beef it all up, and I see a *date of birth entry*.

 > Why not?
-I should beef up my portfolio"
+I should beef up my portfolio.

 So I add my date of birth (I'm over 18, I might add).